the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-content-guide.md

 "Sans Serif" refers to fonts that do not have embellishments or lines on the letters.
 For example, Arial, Tahoma, Verdana, Helvetica or Monserrat.

-Using a *Serif* font such as Times New Roman can negatively impact readability and make it harder for people with dyslexia to read information.
+Using a "Serif" font such as Times New Roman can negatively impact readability and make it harder for people with dyslexia to read information.

-Using a *Sans Serif* font is especially important for online content such as emails and websites.
+Using a "Sans Serif" font is especially important for online content such as emails and websites.

 #### Provide appropriate line spacing in text.
 When there is either not enough, or too much, space between two lines of text it becomes more difficult to read.

 Lines that are spaced too close together can cause eyestrain and lines that are too wide apart make it difficult for our eyes (and brain) to find the following line.
-Line spacing is especially important if your content involves large and unbroken paragraphs of text, and can disproportionately affect people with reading difficulties, visual impairments, or who are reading your content their non-native language.
+Line spacing is especially important if your content involves large and unbroken paragraphs of text and can disproportionately affect people with reading difficulties, visual impairments, or who are reading your content in their non-native language.

 The best practice is to use 1.5 line spacing.